 Ask to see exactly what was damaged and how it was repaired. - Get a Trusted Mechanic

-Take a trusted mechanic with you to check the vehicle thoroughly, especially the frame, perfect engine, and safety systems. - Consider the type of damage
+Take a trusted mechanic with you to thoroughly check the vehicle, especially the frame, engine, and safety systems. - Consider the type of damage

 Check the car to determine what type of damage is present.
 Flood-damaged cars, for example, can have long-term electrical issues even after repairs. - Make a Plan:

-If you plan to retail a car in the future years, keep it that salvage cars have a cheaper retail value. - Review Insurance and financing options
+If you plan to resell a car in the future, keep in mind that salvage cars have a lower retail value. - Review Insurance and financing options

 Review the insurance and finance the car before dealing.